 - Goats: Usually tan, grey, white or brown.

-- Gorillas and Chimpanzees: Usually brown furred with lighter skin on their hands, feet and faces.
-In real life the fur may just as well be black as brown and more likely to be black, and unless it's very young, the bare skin will be black or dark grey.
+- Gorillas and Chimpanzees: Usually black or brown furred with lighter skin on their hands, feet and faces.
+In real life their fur is more likely to be black, and unless when chimpanzees are very young, the bare skin will be black or dark grey.

 - Horses: They tend to be solid or pinto.
 Solid brown, solid black, grey, and pure white are the most common.
 A pinto will be white and brown.